pixelmatix/smartmatrix-docs/SmartMatrix/docs/fullbundle.md

 ### Assembly Steps
 Solder pieces in the order listed below.
 Solder only one or two pins first, then flip the board over and check the connector to make sure it was seated properly before continuing with the rest of the pads on the connector.

-Note that the side with the MicroSD slot is the top side of the board.
+Note that the side with the microSD slot is the top side of the board.

 #### I2C Resistors
 If you plan to use an I2C connector in your circuit, and you need pull-up resistors (some I2C peripherals include pull-up resistors already) solder the resistors first.
 If you're not sure, set them aside and you can always add them later on.